Annapurna Sanctuary

 Relish in the Natural Hot Spring at Jhinu Dada

 As we travel through this region, we can see many small natural hot springs.
-Jhinu Dada stands out as the major highlight of this trek to ABC.
+Jhinu Dada stands out as the major highlight of this odyssey.
 This hot natural spring lies just in the lap of the mountains, where trekkers can cleanse their bodies and souls and have some relaxation time.
-On top of that, local people think that it has some aura of healing power that heals the tiring body and aches.
+On top of that, local people think that it has some healing power that heals the tiring body and aches.

 Well-Structured Itinerary with Balanced Pace